edgexfoundry/edgex-docs/docs_src/design/adr/security/0008-Secret-Creation-and-Distribution.md

   * All: Move to using Vault as system of origin for the PKI instead of the standalone `security-secrets-setup` utility.
   * All: Cache the PKI for Consul and Vault on persistent disk; rotate occasionally.
   * All: Investigate hardware protection of cached Consul and Vault PKI secret keys.
 (Vault cannot unseal its own TLS certificate.)
-  * Snaps: Relocate PKI into _SECRETSLOC_ instead of its own folder.

 - Special case: Bring-your-own external Kong certificate and key
   * The Kong external certificate and key is already stored in Vault, however, additional metadata is needed to signal whether these are auto-generated or manually-installed.
-    A manually-suppinstalledlied certificate and key
+    A manually-installed certificate and key
     would not be overwritten by the framework bringup logic.
     Installing a custom certificate and key can then be implemented by overwriting the system-generated ones and setting a flag